Mierva/ElonsCryptoEffect/README.md

+# For latest conclusions and models see dev branch.

 ## What the project does
 * The primary project's idea is about testing a hypothesis whether Elon Musk's tweets **significantly** affect crypto currencies (**BTC, ETH, DOGE**) or not.
 * The secondaries are predicting whether a crypto will go up or down based on an input tweet and crypto data and clustering input tweets based on a date range.